Spurs and Liverpool were once playing the same game, now they're barely in the same league

 They reacted, they were proactive and they didn’t try and make excuses.

-They efficiently identified holes in their team and went out and spent big to bring in Allison and Virgil van Dijk to complete what is now an elite defenc0e, as well as adding the likes of Fabinho and Naby Keita to their midfield.
+They efficiently identified holes in their team and went out and spent big to bring in Alisson and Virgil van Dijk to complete what is now an elite defence, as well as adding the likes of Fabinho and Naby Keita to their midfield.

 Manager of Liverpool Jurgen Klopp with Virgil van Dijk of Liverpool at the end of the Premier League match between Leicester City and Liverpool FC at King Power Stadium on December 26, 2019 in Leicester, United KingdomGetty Images